ScaleWeather/floccus/CONTRIBUTE.md

 All functions in the crate should meet the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/checklist.html) to the gratest possible extent.

+Therefore all functions should validate that their inputs are within a reasonable range.

 ### Constants

 Moreover, all functions should use pre-defined constants as much as possible.
 Constants should be hardcoded into function only if they are empirical or used to convert the order-of-magnitude of some value.